upbound/docs/content/core-concepts/projects.md

 <!-- vale gitlab.SentenceLength = NO -->

-The `Up-Project-Action` GitHub Action is the recommended CI integration workflow for your project.
-The `Up-Project-Action` installs the `up` CLI tool, authenticate with Upbound using a personal access token, build the control plane project, and conditionally push to the Upbound Marketplace if you are working on your `main` branch.
+The `action-up-project` GitHub Action is the recommended CI integration workflow for your project.
+The `action-up` installs the `up` CLI tool, authenticate with Upbound using a personal access token, build the control plane project, and conditionally push to the Upbound Marketplace if you are working on your `main` branch.